TjeerdA/core-cognition/content/English/blog/realistic-expectations.md

   description: This video addresses some issues associated with whether we as
     individuals or society have a solid basis to engage with the world.
 And what some consequences are if we have not.
 This is associated with how we appraise the world.
-The societal example is the Media.
   title: Realistic expectations
-  image_OG: /images/homepage_picture.gif
+  image_OG: /images/media-landscape.png
 ---
-This video addresses some issues associated with whether we as individuals or society have a solid basis to engage with the world.
-And what some consequences are if we have not.
-This is associated with how we appraise the world.
-The societal example is the Media.

 Successful interactions with the world require realistic expectations about the world.
+This video addresses the role of the media in developing realistic expectations.

 * The role of realistic expectations